charleston76/simpleSalesforceDevops/README.md

     1. Example: DEV-012;
 1. You do your development in your environment (scratch, sandbox or developer organization);
 1. After finish it, you create a pull request to move forward;
-    1. That pull request will be validated against a scratch org (but could be whatever you want);
+    1. That pull request will be validated against the org before deploying;
     1. If everything is fine, you can merge that pull request, that will finally deploy your things in your QA/UAT or wherever you want;
 1. After the testing team break your things (on QA/UAT), no sorry, I'm kidding.
 But sometimes, it happens...
 But let's think just in the happy path.
 1. Now you create new a pull request to move forward;
-    1. That pull request will be validated against a scratch org (believe me, it will be needed and will work like a rehearsal strategy)
+    1. That pull request will be validated against the org (believe me, it will be needed and will work like a rehearsal strategy)
         * Being very honest, I really prefer create a sandbox based on productive environment, to really be a rehearsal, avoiding surprises;
         * Why?
 Well, sometimes we have different teams doing different things and moving stuffs to production, and those stuffs could break ours;
         * Other times we have some special users or support teams doing things directly to production, and the list goes on...